Drill4J/realworld-demo/README.md

     ./demo-deploy-build2.sh
     ```

-2. Wait for build notification to appear (click the Bell icon in the top-right corner of the page)
+2. Wait for build notification to appear (click the Bell icon in the bottom-left corner of the page)

-3. **Optional**: Click on the "Dashboard" button inside notification to explore the new build.
+3. **Optional**: Click on the "Go to Build" button inside notification to explore the new build.
 See how Drill4J detected new, modified and deleted methods

 ### Run tests for the **2-nd** application build